pinae/ctificate/README.md

-# ctificate
+# c'tificate
-c'tificate: SSL certificate viewer app
+c'tificate: SSL certificate viewer app for Android.

+See realeases for .apk-files to install.